bitapihub/api-optimization-engine/Manual.md

 Part 2: Integrating the engine with your product
 ------------------------------------------------

-There are samples included with the AOE-PHP-SDK repo.
+There are examples included with the [AOE-PHP-SDK](https://github.com/bitapihub/aoe-php-sdk).

 Part 3: Adding your first API
 -----------------------------